The Cardboard Prince

 Sylvie ran into the dark forest, avoiding the silhouettes of the trees until her lungs screamed at her and her legs refused to move.
-For awhile, she heard the dwarves yelling through the forest.
+She heard the dwarves yelling through the forest.
 Soon, however, it became quiet.
 She found a large tree and curled up between the sections of the cardboard stand.
 Her legs stung from the strikes, but soon she fell asleep.

 When she awoke, the light was bright.
 Her legs still stung and she saw that the paper dress had been torn and her legs had thin red cuts.

 “Papercuts?” she said.
 She traced her finger over the thin scrapes only to stare at her hands in horror.

 “No,” she said, almost under her breath; turning them back and forth in front of her eyes.
 While they still had some roundness, they were starting to flatten.
 She realized that the cuts on her legs were more like drawings than actual scrapes and that her feet were narrowing.

 Sylvie began to cry but the tears did not feel wet as they rolled down her cheeks.
 They seemed to fall with a plunk on her lap, and she saw that she could pick them up.
 Perfect little cardboard teardrops.

 “No!” she cried out.